Thinking of buying your children full face snorkel masks?

 The Cressi Junior Kids Rocks Snorkel Set comes in three colors and two sizes.
 These are designed for children aged from around 6 to around 14.
 The snorkel set includes a set of fins, a traditional style face mask with a silicone skirt edge that's designed to accommodate children's narrower faces.

 This set also includes a curved Dry Top snorkel which uses the same principal to stop water getting in as the full face mask snorkels.
 It has a splash guard on the end with a valve that seals the snorkel as you go underwater.

 A mesh carry bag is included.
 This snorkel is designed to go on left hand side of face so it can be attached to the mask strap by a snorkel keeper clip.

 If you're children have problems with the fins being slightly too big, a set of wetsuit style booties will help.

 Which is the best Sunscreen for Kids?

-I'm going to keep this as simple as possible - there are 2 chemicals in many well known brands of sunscreen that you need to avoid.
+There are 2 chemicals in many well known brands of sunscreen that you probably want to avoid.
 These are Oxybenzone and Retinyl Palmitate.
 You also need to avoid anything that has a SPF factor of 55+ and higher.
 Anything up to SPF 50 is ok.